rcolomina/app_bv_data_aggregator/README.md

 # Web Application Example using Bootstrap Vue JS
 "eb application of example on how to use BootstrapVueJS for presenting static data, aggregating them together and making brief short calculations on it.

-## Requirements

 This application has been developed on Ubuntu 18.04, nevertheless this should work on Windows or Mac as well.

-## Installation
+## Running Wen App

-Use git to clone the reposotiry on your local user folder (install git):
+First use git to clone this reposotiry onto your local computer:

 $ git clone https://github.com/rcolomina/app-bv-data-aggreg

-Enter into the folder downloaded:
+Enter within the cloned folder:

 $ cd app-bv-data-aggreg

-Now you need to install a js package manager such as npm:
+Install npm to run this app:

 $ sudo apt-get install npm

-Install all dependencies using npm:
+Type in the following command@

-$ npm install package.json
+$ npm run serve

+Note that this repository contains all the node modules dependencies required, so you don't have to install them.  e.g. $ npm install package.json